 Lyn is currently Program Coordinator: Bachelor of Nursing (Theory courses) and advocates for supportive learning environments that are engaging and respectful to all students.
-Lyn’s current scholarly interests include interprofessional learning, online learning, global student peer-to-peer ...
+Lyn’s current scholarly interests include interprofessional learning, online learning, professional use of social...
 Read more

 About me

 Lyn is currently Program Coordinator: Bachelor of Nursing (Theory courses) and advocates for supportive learning environments that are engaging and respectful to all students.
-Lyn’s current scholarly interests include interprofessional learning, online learning, global student peer-to-peer engagement, rural workforce/health care, simulation learning and debriefing, communities of practice, collaborative practice and teamwork, qualitative research, and patient safety.
+Lyn’s current scholarly interests include interprofessional learning, online learning, professional use of social media, generative artificial intelligence, rural workforce/health care, simulation learning and debriefing, communities of practice, collaborative practice and teamwork, qualitative research, and patient safety.

 About me